In Asia, pope urges Indonesia to live up to promise of 'harmony in diversity,' fight extremism

 In the afternoon, Francis meets with Indonesian clergy and nuns in Jakarta's Our Lady of the Assumption Cathedral for his traditional pep talk to the local church.
 Indonesia is home to the world's largest Catholic seminary and has long been a top source of priests and nuns for the Catholic Church, though their numbers today are not keeping pace with the growth in the overall Catholic population.

-Asia, along with Africa, has long been seen as the future of the Catholic Church, both in terms of the number of baptized faithful and the number of men and women who decide to become priests or nuns.
-In Asia, the numbers are growing whereas longtime Catholic bastions such as Europe and the Americas have been seeing a long-term contraction both in the number of Catholics and those who enter religious life.
+Asia, along with Africa, has long been seen as the future of the Catholic Church, since the numbers of baptized faithful and men and women who decide to become priests or nuns is growing whereas in longtime Catholic bastions such as Europe and the Americas, their numbers have been shrinking.

 Associated Press religion coverage receives support through the AP's collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.